OISF/suricata/doc/userguide/output/syslog-alerting-comp.rst

 Example
 -------

 Here is an example where the Suricata sensor is sending syslog messages in rsyslogd format but the SIEM is expecting and parsing them in a sysklogd format.
-In the syslog configuration file (ususally in /etc with a filename like rsyslog.conf or syslog.conf), first add the template:
+In the syslog configuration file (usually in /etc with a filename like rsyslog.conf or syslog.conf), first add the template:

 ::